List of cruisers of the United States Navy: Early World War II

+Late World War II

 As the Navy gained experience with World War II combat conditions, it was decided that the Atlanta, Cleveland, and Baltimore classes needed improvement.
 However, major improvements would cause unacceptable delays in the construction programs.
 A new generation of cruisers with minor improvements would consist of the Juneau and Fargo classes of light cruisers (respectively 5-inch and 6-inch main batteries), and the Oregon City-class of heavy cruisers.
+The major noticeable difference would be that the Fargo and the Oregon City classes would have their engine exhausts trunked into a single funnel to aid anti-aircraft fire.
 Due to the near-total destruction of the Imperial Japanese Navy, the number of the ships of this generation to be completed as gun cruisers would be small: three Juneau-class, two Fargo-class, and three Oregon City-class cruisers.
 A fourth Oregon City-class cruiser would be completed postwar as a command cruiser.
 Seventeen hulls from among the three classes were canceled.

+Late in the war the Baltimore-class would also serve as the basis of the two Saipan class light aircraft carriers (CVLs).